Performance Requirements

 How did Denver Determine the Baseline and Interim Targets?

 We set each building’s baseline EUI based on the 2019 benchmarking data submitted to the city.
-Determining the interim targets for 2024 and 2027 was simple.
-We drew a straight line from a building’s 2019 baseline EUI to their 2030 EUI target.
+Originally, to determine the 2024 and 2027 interim targets, we drew a straight line from a building’s 2019 baseline EUI to their 2030 EUI target.
 Whatever value the EUI was in 2024/2025 and 2027 became the interim targets for that individual building.
-This ensures that the EUI reduction between each target is gradual.
-Buildings must continue to maintain their EUI below their interim targets in following years, and their final EUI for the life of the building.

 This graph shows a visual representation of how Denver created the 2024 and 2027 interim EUI targets for buildings.
 The x-axis shows dates from 2019 to 2030 and the y-axis shows Energy Use Intensity.
 There is a dotted line from the EUI in 2019 and the EUI in 2030, with the 2024 and 2027 interim targets identified where the line intersects those dates.